mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 "It's getting rather hot up here.
 Think I'll spare you the details."

-"Linyu, if you can hear me, Thank y–" _click_
+"Setre, if you can hear me, Thank y–" _click_